Christy743/knitting_patterns_June2018/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project - used the terminal to make a skeletal form of rails by typing in "rails new knitting_patterns_rails".
-- [] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes) - made a model with the user and it's association with patterns in that user has many patterns
+- [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes) - made a model with the user and it's association with patterns in that user has many patterns
 - [x] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User) - patterns belongs to user and made the pattern model to reflect that association
-- [ ] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients) - have a one has many through relationship with favorite patterns and user has many favorite patterns and has many favorites through favorite patterns and the source is pattern.
+The pattern has many favorite patterns and has_many favorited by, through favorite_patterns and the source will be the user.
 - [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item) Validated email, name, etc in my user model.
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)